tebeka/zipstream/README.rst

 Zip Reader for Hadoop Streaming
 ===============================

+*I no longer maintain this repository, if you want to take over - drop me a line.*

 This is a reader that will return (filename, line) key value pairs for a zip file in Hadoop streaming.